True Colors United

 True Colors United (formerly True Colors Fund) is an American nonprofit organization addressing the issue of youth homelessness in the United States.
-Founded in 2008 by Cyndi Lauper, the organization focuses on the unique experiences of lesbian, gay, bisexual, and transgender (LGBT) youth, who make up 40% of the homeless youth population in America.
+Founded in 2008 by Cyndi Lauper, the organization focuses on the unique experiences of LGBT youth, who make up 40% of the homeless youth population in the United States.

 History

 True Colors United was founded in 2008 by Cyndi Lauper, her manager Lisa Barbaris, and agent Jonny Podell, following the success of Lauper's True Colors tour, which benefited LGBT foundations including the Human Rights Campaign, PFLAG, and the Matthew Shepard Foundation.

 Issue

-In America, up to 1.6 million youth experience homelessness each year.
+In the United States, up to 1.6 million youth experience homelessness each year.
 LGBT youth make up to 40% of all young people experiencing homelessness, but are only an estimated 7% of the total youth population.
 Homeless LGBT youth are at greater risk for victimization, unsafe sexual practices, and mental health issues than non-LGBT youth experiencing homelessness.

 The most commonly cited reason LGBT youth become homeless is family rejection due to their sexual orientation or gender identity.
 Other reasons include family issues, aging out of foster care, abuse in the home, and poverty.